BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Application-Specific Integrated Circuit (ASIC) is an integrated circuit designed for a specific task.
 In this regard, they are akin to FPGAs without the ability to be reconfigured.
 They have been actively used to accelerate the hashing workloads from the combinational logic dwarf for bitcoin mining tasks.
-Google's Tensor Processing Units is another example of an ASIC -- where they perform convolutions for Machine Learning applications, on matrices encapsulated by the dense and sparse linear algebra dwarfs [@gallopoulos2016parallelism], and support the TensorFlow [@abadi2016tensorflow] framework.
+Google's Tensor Processing Units (TPU) are another example of ASICs, and support the TensorFlow [@abadi2016tensorflow] framework.
+TPUs perform convolutions for Machine Learning applications, which largly requires matrix operations and are encapsulated by both the dense and sparse linear algebra dwarfs [@gallopoulos2016parallelism].

 Digital Signal Processors (DSP) have their origins in audio processing -- specifically in telephone exchanges and more recently in mobile phones -- where streams of data are constantly arriving and an identical task is needed to be applied.
 Audio compression is one example.